Viktoria Tidikis, PhD

 Blg 60 Rm #341

 MS Old Dominion University

 PhD Old Dominion University

-Dr. Tidikis' general area of expertise is in cognitive psychology.
+Dr. Tidikis’ general area of expertise is in cognitive psychology.
 Her research interest is in the area of creativity, with a particular emphasis in the study of higher-order and complex cognitive processes.
-Further, she is interested in how these processes are influenced by non-cognitive factors, such as emotions and group dynamics.
+Further, she is interested in how these processes are influenced by non-cognitive factors, such as emotions and culture.

 Tidikis, V. & Ash, I. K. (2013).
 Working in pairs and alone: Examining process variables in solving insight problems.
 Creativity Research Journal, 25(2), 189-198.

 Tidikis, V., Ash, I.K., Futterman Collier, A. (2017).
 The effects of interaction of emotional valence and arousal on attentional breadth and creative task performance.
 Creativity Research Journal, 29(3), 1-18.